thearnabsaha/To-Do-List-CLI-Application/Readme.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push the branch.
 4. Open a pull request.

----

-Enjoy managing your tasks with this CLI-based to-do list!